-- b.
+- a.
+Notice to Applicant: LHC will not provide information as to the Application's processing status. - b.
 Joint Review: LHC may conduct joint reviews with or obtain information from other funding sources. - c.
 Ownership of Applications: LHC shall become the owner of the Application. - d.
 Communication with Contact Person: LHC staff will communicate only with the contact person listed in the Application.
 LHC will disregard information received from others unless submitted in response to a staff request. - e.
 Corporation's Request for Supplemental Data and /or Clarification: LHC may request supplemental data. - f.
 Score Reconciliation: LHC will provide each developer a reconciliation of their scores by no later than 4:00 p.m.
+CDT_CST_on October January 17 MayMarch 510, 20242025.

-CDT on October 17, 2024. - g.
+- g.
 Appeals: Appeal requests must be specific as to the decision being appealed.
 An applicant may only appeal its own application; thus no applicant can appeal any determinations of another applicant's application.
-Upon receipt of the reconciliation of the score, the developer may request an appeal in writing by no later than October 21, 2024.
+Upon receipt of the reconciliation of the score, the developer may request an appeal in writing by no later than October January 2124MayMarch 914, 20242025.
 LHC will present appeals to a review panel.
 The panel will review staff scoring decisions, not feasibility issues.
 LHC may reject any appeal requests for applications not reasonably positioned to receive an award. - h.
 Tie-breaking Procedures: In the event of a tie between applications for which there are insufficient LIHTCs to award each, LHC will use the following tie-breaking procedure: - I. Selection Criteria IA(i): percentage of low-income units. - II.
 Selection Criteria IA(ii): being located in a census tract with high area median incomes. - III.
 Requesting the lowest amount of LIHTCs. - IV.
 Earliest application submittal. - i.
 Reservations Pursuant to Qualified Allocation Plan and Federal Regulations: The Corporation may make, revise, rescind or withdraw any reservations or allocations. - j.
 Waiting List: LHC will place all unfunded applications meeting minimum threshold in statewide rank order on the approved waiting list.
-The 2025 waiting list shall remain active until either the next funding cycle, until the next QAP is approved, or until such time as the LHC Board of Directors takes any other action concerning the effectiveness of the waiting list. - k.
+The 2025-2026 waiting list shall remain active until either the next funding cycle, until the next QAP is approved, or until such time as the LHC Board of Directors takes any other action concerning the effectiveness of the waiting list. - k.
 Prohibited Contact: LHC will disqualify individuals, entities, developers and their staff and/or agents and representatives for making any contact with LHC staff or Board members regarding the competitive funding round between the initial submission deadline and the end of the appeal period.
 Any questions concerning the QAP and/or its policies, processes must be submitted via e-mail to qapcomments@lhc.la.gov.